 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at LSU is $12,708 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $9,632.
+Room and board at LSU is $13,154 a year.
+This covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the LSU's on-campus cafeterias and dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of board-only is $9,936.